-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Detoxification is generally the initial step in getting off drugs.
-It enables an individual to be in a supervised setting while they go through withdrawal symptoms for drugs and/or alcohol.
-There are various types of detoxification.
+Detoxification is usually the 1st step in getting off drugs.
+It permits an individual to be in a supervised environment while they go through withdrawal symptoms for drugs and/or alcohol.
+There are different types of detoxification.
 Theyvary from drug-free to medically supervised.
-A prevalent mistake that quite a few addicts make is to think that detox is enough to kick their habit.
+A prevalent mistake that many addicts make is to feel that detox is sufficient to kick their habit.
 This is rarely the case.
-All detox does is get a person through the withdrawal when they stop using.
-It is usually recommended that detox be followed up with some type of treatment plan to learn the root of why someone was using drugs in the first place.
+All detox does is get someone through the withdrawal when they stop using.
+It is at all times recommended that detox be followed up with some type of treatment plan to uncover the root of why someone was using drugs in the first place.

-Drug treatment services which are offered on an outpatient basis are available to addicted people who have circumstances which prevent them from being able to participate in an inpatient rehab center.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehabilitation center where the person is expected to stay and reside at the rehabilitation center until treatment has been fully completed.
-Outpatient drug or alcohol rehab is also offered for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare program which will provide further support and therapy to help them remain clean and sober.
+Drug or alcohol rehab services which are offered on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehabilitation center.
+An outpatient drug and alcohol treatment program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug rehab facility where the person is required to remain at the treatment program until the treatment process has been fully completed.
+Outpatient drug or alcohol rehabilitation is also available for those who have completed residential or inpatient treatment but also need a thorough aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.

-DUI/DWI offenders are usually required to enroll in a specific number of hours either in counseling, meetings or a substance abuse treatment program.
+DUI/DWI offenders are often required to enroll in a certain number of hours either in counseling, meetings or a substance abuse treatment program.
 Each state has its own requirements when it comes to retribution for the DUI/DWI offender.
-Offenders who are deemed low to moderate DUI/DWI offenders will typically engage in some form of group counseling or therapy.
-These group meetings are usually held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
-DUI/DWI offenders considered to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or alcohol rehab program.
+Offenders who are regarded as low to moderate DUI/DWI offenders will typically be required to participate in some form of group counseling or therapy.
+These group meetings are often held by a professional in the field of addiction recovery or a person with long-term sobriety involved in the Alcoholics or Narcotics Anonymous groups.
+DUI/DWI offenders deemed to be serious offenders will likely have to serve jail time at a minimum before beginning their mandatory counseling or substance abuse treatment program.

-Criminal justice clients typically need drug treatment due to problems with addiction.
-Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be adhered to in order to be admitted into a criminal justice drug or alcohol rehab facility or recovery program.
-The initial step is to determine the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who decide how much and what type of drug or alcohol is necessary.
-Often, the criminal justice clients obtain their drug and alcohol rehabilitation while they are incarcerated.
-For optimum results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in a sober living home or a therapeutic community.
+Criminal justice clients often need drug or alcohol treatment due to problems with drug or alcohol addiction.
+Due to the nature of the criminal justice system, there are distinct steps and guidelines that must be completed in order to be accepted into a criminal justice substance abuse rehab program or recovery program.
+The initial step is to establish the criminal justice clients eligibility.
+This step is completed by a panel of officials who determine how much and what type of substance abuse [[[rehabilitation is necessary.
+Sometimes, the criminal justice clients obtain their drug and alcohol treatment while they are incarcerated.
+For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.

 Anybody can become addicted to drugs no matter their handicap, disability or personal physical challenge.
-This sometimes makes individuals particularly more susceptible to becoming involved in substance abuse, because of the difficult challenges that this can bring about in the person's life.
-This is true for individuals in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes necessary.
+This sometimes makes people particularly more susceptible to becoming involved in substance abuse, because of the varying challenges that this can bring about in the individual's life.
+This is true for individuals in the deaf and hearing impaired community as well, and treatment for substance abuse and addiction is sometimes required.
 Deaf or hearing impaired persons will require ASL or other assistance as part of their treatment needs, and there are drug rehabilitation centers available which provide these services.
 Professional substance abuse counselors who know ASL and can offer other necessary assistance to deaf or hearing impaired substance abusers.

-Paying for drug or alcohol treatment can be a problem, because typically all resources have been exhausted due to their drug habit.
-Many drug treatment programs recognize this fact which is why many drug and alcohol rehab programs across the nation offer payment options known as a sliding scale fee.
-There are several factors put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug rehabilitation facilities would prefer to find a way to make it work financially so that those suffering with addiction can get the help they need.
+Paying for drug or alcohol rehab can be a challenge, as all resources have been exhausted due to the persons addiction.
+Many drug treatment programs understand this reality which is why many drug and alcohol rehab facilities around the country offer payment options known as a sliding scale fee.
+There are various variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol rehab programs would rather find a way to make it work financially so that those suffering with addiction can receive the help they need.

-Many drug rehab programs in the United States provide payment assistance to men and women struggling with drug or alcohol addiction and want to get help.
-The person in need of rehabilitation can choose a rehabilitation program which is a good fit, meaning the treatment curriculum and design of the program would provide them the best results.
-The addicted individual can then seek advice from one of the treatment professionals at the drug rehab program to discuss what kind of payment assistance options are available or that they qualify for.
-The financial department in most drug and alcohol treatment facilities are more than willing to work with potential clients to get them started by offering payment assistance, and if this is unavailable, treatment professionals will often work with the person to find an equivalent or similar treatment facility which is more affordable or that can provide workable financing options so that they can receive the rehabilitation they so desperately need.
+Many substance abuse rehab facilities in the United States provide payment assistance to people suffering with drug or alcohol addiction and want to get help.
+The person in need of rehabilitation can choose a treatment facility which ideally fits their situation, meaning the treatment curriculum and design of the program would supply them the best results.
+The addicted person can then seek advice from one of the treatment professionals at the drug rehab center to find out what kind of payment assistance options are available or that they qualify for.
+The financial department in most drug and alcohol rehabilitation programs are more than willing to work with potential clients to get them started by offering payment assistance, and if this is unavailable, treatment professionals will typically work with the person to locate an equivalent or similar rehabilitation facility which is more affordable or that can offer workable financing options so that they can get the help they so desperately need.